ncn-foreigners/NMAR/reference/el_survey.md

 - formula:

-  Two-sided formula: NA-valued outcome on LHS; auxiliaries on RHS.
+  Two-sided formula with an NA-valued outcome on the LHS; auxiliaries on the first RHS and, optionally, missingness predictors on the second RHS partition.

 - auxiliary_means: